Skip to main content

 Pass the Iran War Powers Resolution

 The U.S. Constitution and the War Powers Act of 1973 are clear: only Congress has the power to declare war.
-The stakes are too high for Congress to remain silent.
+The stakes are far too high for Congress to remain silent.
 War with Iran would be catastrophic and unlawful if undertaken without congressional authorization.
 Any U.S. military action must adhere to constitutional processes and moral responsibility.
 Initiating war without congressional approval undermines our nation’s commitment to the rule of law.
+Congress must immediately pass the Iran War Powers Resolution to end unauthorized U.S. military involvement and reassert its constitutional authority.

-• Reclaiming Constitutional Authority Over War: The Iran War Powers Resolution reaffirms a foundational principle: the president cannot unilaterally wage war without explicit congressional authorization.
+Reclaiming Constitutional Authority Over War: The Iran War Powers Resolution reaffirms a foundational principle: the president cannot unilaterally wage war without explicit congressional authorization.
 The Founders vested the power to declare war in Congress to ensure that such grave decisions reflect the will of the American people.
-Passing this resolution is critical to restore the constitutional balance of war powers and prevent executive overreach.
+Passing this resolution is essential to restore the constitutional balance of war powers and prevent dangerous executive overreach.

-• The United States Must Lead with Diplomacy: War is not the answer to rising tensions between Israel and Iran or to help the Iranian people.
+The United States Must Lead with Diplomacy: War is not the answer to rising tensions between Israel and Iran or to the aspirations of the Iranian people.
 Diplomacy has worked before.
 The Joint Comprehensive Plan of Action successfully constrained Iran’s nuclear program through inspections and verification.
-Negotiations remain the only viable path to addressing nuclear concerns, broader regional tensions, and the rights of the Iranian people.
-Instead of enabling unauthorized military action, Congress and the administration must prioritize urgent diplomacy and regional de-escalation.
+Negotiations remain the only viable path to addressing nuclear concerns, reducing regional tensions, and protecting civilian lives.
+Instead of enabling unauthorized military action, Congress and the administration must prioritize urgent diplomacy and regional deescalation.

 Contact: Hassan El-Tayyab, Legislative Director for Middle East Policy, hassan@fcnl.org